 Provided in partnership with CESA 6 to allow students external work experience for credit while a Junior or Senior at SMSA.
 Each student must complete a Y/A related course, work 450 hours per year at their Y/A placement; and formally apply to the Y/A program.
 Y/A positions are competitive and will include an external interview process.
 Acceptance will be based on the student's qualifications, the number of Y/A placements available and a review by the Y/A coordinator and school officials.
 Students will sign a school contract/agreement with specific parameters.
-Please click here for the SMSA Youth Apprenticeship Contract, which outlines student expectations and responsibilities if accepted into the YA Program through CESA 6.
+Please click here for the SMSA Youth Apprenticeship Contract, which outlines student expectations and responsibilities.